Goldziher/go-monorepo/README.md

-# go-monorepo
+# Golang Monorepo

-This repository is an example monorepo using go lang.
+This repository is an example monorepo using golang.

+Notes:

+- Due to the limitations of the go module system, we use a single `go.mod` file at the root level.
+- We use `lib` instead of `pkg` because the modules under `lib` are meant for direction consumption in the services.

+## Stack

+This repository uses [go-chi](https://github.com/go-chi/chi) as a router.
+I prefer keeping stuff simple and close to the metal.

-## setup
+## Setup

 ### pre-commit